 I’ll start with an overview of containers, container managers, and how containers relate to microservices.

 Unless you’re completely new to cloud technology and cloud-native application development, you’ve probably heard of Linux containers and the container-based projects that have caught fire over the past couple of years.
 But in case you haven’t, think of Linux containers as lightweight virtual machines that can be used more flexibly, integrated more rapidly, and distributed much more easily.
 One of the projects leading this charge is Docker.
-Since its launch in 2012, the Docker team (and now company) has provided a dead-simple way to build, package, and distribute cloud-native applications via Linux containers.
+Since its launch in 2012, the Docker team (and now company) has provided a very simple way to build, package, and distribute cloud-native applications via Linux containers.

 How do containers differ from virtual machines?
-Each virtual machine runs its own guest operating system instance and contains its own libraries and binaries.
+A virtual machine runs its own guest operating system instance and contains its own libraries and binaries.
 Containers are isolated, sharing the underlying host OS and libraries, while packaging only the necessary application binaries.

 Containers run as a minimal set of resources on top of Linux systems, and often the packaged application is no more than a few hundred megabytes.
 Virtual machine-based applications are often at least three to four orders of magnitude larger (tens of gigabytes).
 You can easily see how containers fit into the microservice paradigm, being smaller and faster— two of the microservice tenets from Part 1.